 - If the bisque firing is reduced or not adequately oxidized and excessive gases are generated during certain stages of the glaze firing, these can affect the glaze-body bond.

 - The chemistry of glaze may be such that the surface tension of the melt encourages crawling (e.g. high alumina, high tin, significant chrome/manganese colorants, lack of fluxes of low surface tension).

 Is there a problem with the body?

-- An noted above, if the body surface is too smooth, the glaze may not be
+- As noted above, if the body surface is too smooth, the glaze may not be able to adhere properly.

 Out Bound Links